-We are a national association of lawyers, judges and other legal professionals that works to promote justice in and through the legal profession for the LGBT community.
+We are a national association of lawyers, judges and other legal professionals that works to promote justice in and through the legal profession for the LGBTQ+ community.

-The LGBT Bar provides programming for LGBT and ally legal professionals such as our national lecture series, corporate counsel institute and the annual Lavender Law® Conference & Career Fair.
-Additionally, the organization hosts networking events, works with special interest attorney groups and creates advocacy resources for the LGBT and ally community.
+The LGBT Bar provides programming for LGBTQ+ legal professionals such as our national lecture series, corporate counsel institute and the Annual Lavender Law® Conference & Career Fair.
+Additionally, the organization hosts networking events, works with special interest attorney groups and creates advocacy resources for the LGBTQ+ community.

 The LGBT Bar aspires to improve the quality of life for LGBTQ+ legal practitioners until the time that LGBTQ+ legal professionals are recognized without discrimination, stigma or negative bias.